x676f64/secureum-mind_map/content/7. Audit Findings 101/Certain functions lack input validation routines.md

 4. length of arrays should match if more arrays are sent as arguments
 5. addresses should not be 0x0

+### Recommendation:
-1. Recommendation: Add tests that check if all of the arguments have been validated.
+Add tests that check if all of the arguments have been validated.
 Consider checking arguments as an important part of writing code and developing the system.
-2. Major severity finding from [Consensys Diligence Audit of Shell Protocol](https://consensys.net/diligence/audits/2020/06/shell-protocol/#certain-functions-lack-input-validation-routines)
 ___
 ## Slide Screenshot
 ![023.png](../../images/7.%20Audit%20Findings%20101/023.png)